The need for a good night’s sleep

 So, why is sleep so important?

-Whilst the quantity of sleep is important, the quality is possibly more important – if you have disturbed sleep, it means you are never getting to that point of physical replenishment which you need for your body to repair itself.
-Our bodies require adequate sleep in order to function, like a mobile phone that gets charged each night, you need sleep in order to have energy.
+Whilst the quantity is important, the quality is possibly more important – if you have disturbed sleep, it means you are never getting to that point of physical replenishment which you need for your body to repair itself.
+Our bodies require adequate rest in order to function, like a mobile phone that gets charged each night, you need shut eye in order to have energy.
 The human body, and especially our superhuman mama ones, is very resilient and can cope without getting decent rest for many weeks, months and even years – but over time, the cumulative effects of sleep deprivation can lead to chronic illness.

 *This is a collaborative post.